 Moving to Drive for Desktop: What Admins Can Do

-Starting October 21, Backup and Sync users will not be able to log in to their accounts.
 If you have not transitioned to Drive for Desktop yet, your content may not sync until you connect your account to it.

 Admin controls will be provided via registry keys once new features are available.
 Assisting your users with transitioning during this period will be crucial to ensure that files will continue to sync after deploying Drive for Desktop.
 The amount of available storage must also be taken into account here, since your files will not sync until sufficient storage is available.